Detecting critical treatment effect bias in small subgroups: Real-world experiments

 \paragraph{Experimental details} We consider a binary-valued outcome: the presence of coronary heart disease within the follow-up period.
 We choose as covariates $X$ the basic adjustment variables used in many existing analyses, and we further limit patients to those who were not current users of HT at the time of enrolment, as the duration of HT use has been found to have a substantial impact on treatment effects~\citep{prentice2005combined,vandenbroucke2009hrt}.
 We refer to~\Cref{apx:whi_exp} for complete experimental details.

-We now present evidence that our procedure can yield the conclusions established in the epidemiological literature.
+We now present evidence that our procedure yields conclusions that align with the epidemiology literature.
 It avoids issuing false alarms when the bias is negligible (tolerance) and detects a larger amount of bias, as it is more powerful than tests based on average treatment effect (granularity).

 \paragraph{Results} In~\Cref{table:whi}, we show the result for all the statistical tests on the WHI study.
 First, we observe that both tests that allow for tolerance correctly do not flag the study, while $\catetestzero$ and $\atetestzero$ do.
 This difference shows the importance of tolerance for distinguishing between small and large amounts of bias.
 Second, we observe that the lower bound on the bias is larger for the test with granularity $\catetest$.
 Such behavior is expected and shows the importance of granularity to detect bias that would otherwise go unnoticed using the test without any granularity $\atetest$.